joinpursuit/Pursuit-Core-iOS/lessons/variables-and-logic/README.md

 # Standards
-Understand and use fundemental data types
+Understand and use fundamental data types

 # Objectives
 Students will be able to:
-* Differentiate different types of data
+* Differentiate among types of data
-* Define constants and variable
+* Define constants and variables
-* Print variables to the console using interpolation
+* Print variables to the console using string interpolation
 * Solve basic logic questions